-Impact investing: targeting a financial return and making a real difference
+Impact investing: targeting a financial return

 Over the last year, I've gone from not knowing what impact investing was (other than being able to take an educated guess) through to being a complete advocate of it.

 As many do, I have a strong financial focus, something that's become even stronger as I've become more involved in the investment landscape.

 But I've long been driven to make an impact; to do something that makes a true difference.
 I've not had a set focus on what that difference may be, but I want to be a part of something that positively affects the lives of others.

 And for the most part, I like to think most other people feel the same.
 Science has shown we're naturally compassionate beings, and most would prefer to see others live happily than not.

 The issue is it's a common belief that to do so, you need to make an investment without any focus on a financial gain.
 You're investing to make a real difference, and there's no financial return.

 Conversely, it's also commonly believed that if you choose to invest for a financial return, you need to do so without a thought for the environmental, societal or economic impact the opportunity you're investing into may - or may not - have.